sankalpgambhir/fall2020/hs301/notes/notes.md

   - Accepting new thoughts and ideas as a path to the future
   - Lack leads to *Philosophical Blindness*
   - Demands self-scrutiny to eliminate prejudices

+## Branches of Philosophy

+### Metaphysics

+> *What is the fundamental nature of the universe?*

+- Fundamental work by Aristotle
+- Shunned during the Rennaisance \- 'philosophical nonsense'
+- Remains relevant in the context of disciplinary integration, application of philosophical ideas as a whole

+### Epistemology

+> *What is knowledge?
+How can we 'know'?*

+- Knowledge \- *justified beliefs*
+- Based on **reason** and **experiences**
+  - Rationalism, and
+  - Empiricism

+Epistemology finds roots in muses about the nature of thought and knowledge in classical philosophies:

+- **Greek** \
+  Pyrrho - Pyrrhonism (skepticism) \
+  Doubting is a form of knowing.
+True knowledge is impossible.
+- **Indian** \
+  Knowledge is based on fundamental principles based on our forms of interaction with the universe, each complementing the others:
+  - *Pratyaksha* \- Perception\
+    Sensory Perception, only as reliable as our senses.
+  - *Anumana* \- Inference\
+    Deduction, logical arguments based on perception.
+  - *Upmana* \- Comparison\
+    ***Not sure tbh***
+  - *Shabda* \- Testimony\
+    Word of mouth, relies on trust in speaker.

+### Logic

+> *How to develop a system of arguments?*

+- Justification for arguments
+- A method of proof

+Arguments must be structured and follow logical deduction rules, they should be scientific in nature.

+#### Structure of Arguments

+- Premise\
+  A *false or true* statement about the world.
+Arguments may be drawn from either premise, the proof technique is independent of the nature of premise.
+If the premise holds true and the deductions are sound, the conclusion will hold true as well.
+- Deduction/Proof Method\
+  Each sentence should draw from the previous based on some sound logical rules.
+- Conclusion\
+  Any reduction of the premise by use of the proof rules.
+May be false or true depending on the nature of the premise.
+If proof rules are not sound, *a false conclusion can be derived from a true premise.*

+#### Types of Arguments

+- *Deductive* Arguments
+  - Introduced by Aristotle
+- *Inductive* Arguments
+  - Introduced by Francis Bacon

+> **The rest of the arguments in the slides are absolutely bullshit beyond this, will update as material is expanded.** *So much for logic...*

+### Ethics

+### Aesthetics